bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 Leading him up through several flights of stairs, he caught a glimpse out of a window to a large lake way below the castle he was being held in.
 *What a view*, he thought to himself, as the half-elf behind him nudged him onwards.

-He arrived in an office with a large desk filled with paper, books piled on- and next to i.
+He arrived in an office with a large desk filled with papers, scrolls, and books piled on- and next to each other.
 The fireplace behind it was lit, and gave a cozy feel to the room, as he saw Vesper drop down into a couch large enough for three people facing the door, rather than the desk.
-Percival sat down behind the desk as Adrex entered, gesturing to couch for him to take a seat, though it was more of a formality based on his facial expression.
+Percival sat down behind the desk as Adrex entered, gesturing to the couch for him to take a seat, though it was more of a formality, based on his facial expression.

-Adrex hesitated again for a second, which resulted in a tip of a bow poking him into the room, as the half-elf had no time to wait for Adrex to leave the doorway.
+Adrex hesitated again for a second, which resulted in a tip of a bow poking him into the room, as the half-elf had no time to wait for Adrex to enter from the doorway.
-She closed the door to the room, as Adrex stood a it confused to why he was there.
+She closed the door to the room, as Adrex stood a bit confused to why he was there.
 Even though the gesture to sit down was nice, there was a small problem - Adrex had a tail, and he couldn't just curl it up like Artimis could which was why there always was a stool for him... well, almost always.
 Glancing around the room for one, he finally saw huge board on the wall next to the door.
 Parchment hang all around with colored linen threads connecting the nails that kept the parchment up.